Patrick Reed: Personal life

 Reed married Justine Karain on December 21, 2012.
 She was his caddie for the qualifying rounds in La Quinta, California, where Reed secured a PGA Tour card at Q-School, and during his first two years on tour.

-Since Justine's pregnancies and the birth of daughter Windsor-Wells and son Barrett Benjamin Reed, he brother, Kessler Karain, has served as Reed's caddie.
+Since Justine's pregnancies and the birth of daughter Windsor-Wells and son Barrett Benjamin Reed, her brother, Kessler Karain, has served as Reed's caddie.

 Reed has not spoken to his parents Bill and Jeannette Reed or his younger sister Hannah since he married Justine in 2012.
 Reed did not invite his parents or his sister to his wedding and only considers Justine's family close.
 Reed's family has continued to attend tournaments where he played, even after Reed asked security to escort them out of the 2014 U.S. Open.